 You can see I have planted them in a wide bed.
-When we grow carrots, we don’t bother with single rows.
+When growing carrots, we don’t bother with single rows.

 We grow carrots by planting wide beds; the bed is much faster to get seeded.
 We end up with more carrots doing them this way rather than to grow carrots in a single row.

-Carrots are a bit of a pain to weed, but well worth it as they taste so good!
+Carrots (or any root vegetable) are a bit of a pain to weed, but well worth it as they taste so good!